brentley/docker-hello-world/README.md

 COPY . .

+RUN npm install

 EXPOSE 3000

 CMD node app.js
 ```

-We are really doing 3 things that have a chance to add space... the 3 RUN commands.
+We are really doing 4 things that have a chance to add space... the 3 RUN commands,
-Remember when we talked about layers?
+plus the copy of our app code into the container.
+Remember when we talked about
+layers?
 Each one of those writes a new layer...
-Ideally, we would do everything we can in a single layer, then clean up stuff we
+Ideally, we would do everything
+we can in fewer layers, take advantage of layer caching, then clean up stuff we
 don't need anymore...

 What if we did this instead?: